What to Do If Your Tenant Doesn't Pay Rent: A Complete Guide

 How long can a tenant go without paying rent?

-In Spain, a landlord can begin legal proceedings after one month of non-payment of rent.
-To do so, once the lease agreement has begun, it is necessary to establish a specific payment deadline within the month, for example, the tenant is required to pay within the first seven days of the month.
-If the tenant does not pay within that period, the landlord can begin legal proceedings.
+In Spain, a landlord can initiate legal proceedings one month after failing to receive rent payment.
+To do so, and once the lease agreement begins, it is necessary to establish a specific payment deadline within the month; for example, the tenant is required to pay within the first seven days of the month.
+If the tenant fails to pay within that period, the landlord can initiate legal proceedings.

-If you are facing non-payment of rent by a tenant, it is best to start by talking to them to reach an amicable agreement.
-If no agreement can be reached, it is advisable to proceed with legal action.
+If you’re dealing with a tenant who hasn’t paid rent, the best approach is to start by talking to them to reach an amicable agreement.
+If you’re unable to reach an agreement, it’s advisable to take legal action.
 Here are the steps you can take in this situation:

 Review the contract

-Before initiating any legal action, it is advisable to review the rental or lease agreement to validate the clauses and penalties previously established in the event of non-payment.
-Sometimes the contract already has predetermined clauses that include specific actions in the event of non-payment, such as interest for late payment or termination of the contract.
+Before taking any legal action, it is advisable to review the rental or lease agreement to verify the clauses and penalties previously established in the event of a failure to pay.
+Sometimes the agreement already includes standard clauses that specify actions to be taken in the event of nonpayment, such as late payment interest or immediate termination of the agreement.

-If the contract does not include these tools, you must proceed in accordance with current Spanish legislation, whereby the owner has up to 30 days to file a claim for non-payment.
+If the contract does not include these provisions, the matter must be handled in accordance with current Spanish law, under which the landlord has up to 30 days to file a lawsuit alleging non-payment.

 Send a formal letter

-If the tenant does not respond, send them a notarized letter requesting timely payment.
-This letter should specify the amount owed, the deadline, and the consequences.
-If the tenant ignores the letter and does not make the payment on time, you can begin the eviction process.
+If the tenant does not respond, send them a notarized letter requesting prompt payment.
+The letter should specify the amount owed, the deadline, and the consequences.
+If the tenant ignores the letter and fails to make the payment on time, you may initiate eviction proceedings.

 File an eviction lawsuit

-This is the legal action that obliges the tenant to pay the rent debt and corresponds to the legal action of requesting eviction.
-We will give you details of this process later on.
+This refers to the legal action that requires the tenant to pay the rent owed and is part of the legal process to seek eviction.
+We will provide more details about this process later.

 Legal action to recover rent